grieff/weather-app/README.md

 # What I Learned

 * Learn how to fetch data from an API
+* Learn how to get the location from the user and provide it to the API
 * Implemented a proxy so the api works anywhere, even on a local server
 * Implemented an addEventListener to change the temperature from Celsius to Farenhait when clicked on the temperature